-In celebration of Kay’s first birthday, I want to share the story of her birth.
+Every year on Kay’s birthday, I tell her the story of her birth.
 She looks forward to this tradition every year, and I love telling her all about the first day we met.
 Even though I had planned a home birth with my oldest daughter, this is my first home birth story.
 (With my first we didn’t make it home in time and accidentally ended up with a hospital birth instead!)

 On the morning of Friday, August 10, 2012, I woke up with some mild contractions.
 Hubby and I visited Anne, our midwife, in her office.
 She examined me and told me I had a multips OS and she couldn’t tell if the baby would be coming that day or in two weeks.
 I had a strong feeling that the baby would be coming that day though, so I asked Chris to stay home from work.
 Together we watched almost the whole season of Freaks and Geeks that day.
 We didn’t know this baby’s gender, and I remember thinking that it wouldn’t be long until I’d find out!

 The midwife came by at lunch time to check my cervix again, but there was no change from the morning.
 She came over again around 7:00 pm, and again there was no change.
 I had been experiencing mild contractions every 7-10 minutes and cramping all day, so at that point I decided I was going to take a more active role and help the baby come.
 I started pacing around the house and rocking on the yoga ball.

 Around 11:20 pm, I suddenly felt a hard contraction.
 Was this finally real labour?
 After a second strong contraction four minutes later, Chris called the midwife to come.
 Then he phoned his mother to come and pick up our toddler.
 The plan was for Tee to spend the night at Grandma’s.